intersective/practera-app/docs/accessibility/WCAG_2.2_VPAT.md

 #### 4.1.1 Parsing (Level A)
 - **Conformance Level:** Supports
 - **Remarks:** Use valid, error-free HTML, including unique (non-duplicate) element IDs.
-Fixed all duplicate IDs: experiences-heading (renamed mobile version to experiences-heading-mobile), message-content (now uses dynamic IDs: message-content-${message.uuid}), login-desc (consolidated into single span), task-content (renamed to task-content-assessment and task-content-topic), main-content (renamed v3.page.html router-outlet to main-content-router).
+Fixed all duplicate IDs: experiences-heading (renamed mobile version to experiences-heading-mobile), message-content (now uses dynamic IDs: message-content-${message.uuid}), login-desc (consolidated into single span), task-content (renamed to task-content-assessment and task-content-topic), main-content (renamed v3.page.html router-outlet to main-content-router), chatroom-name (now uses dynamic IDs: chatroom-name-${i}).
 All IDs are now unique across pages.
 Verified via browser testing - duplicate ID fix confirmed in code (staging site will reflect fix after deployment).
 - **Supporting Features:**
   - Fixed duplicate heading IDs
   - Fixed message-content duplicate IDs (using dynamic UUIDs)
   - Fixed login-desc duplicate
   - Fixed task-content duplicate
   - Fixed main-content duplicate (renamed nested router-outlet)
+  - Fixed chatroom-name duplicate IDs in chat-list component (using dynamic index-based IDs)
 - **Verification:** Browser testing on staging shows duplicate exists (expected - fix not yet deployed).
 Code verified - all duplicates resolved.

 #### 4.1.2 Name, Role, Value (Level A)
 - **Conformance Level:** Supports
 - **Remarks:** For all UI components, the name, value, and role can be programmatically determined.
 Form inputs have proper labels (ion-label with for attribute).
 ARIA attributes used where appropriate (aria-label, aria-live, role).
 Fast-feedback modal has proper role="dialog", aria-label on header.
 Tooltips have role="tooltip" and aria-live="polite".
 Error messages use role="alert" and aria-live="assertive".
 Verified via browser testing - all 21 interactive elements on home page have accessible names.
+Fixed navigation menu links to use semantic `<a>` tags instead of `ion-item` with `routerLink` - this ensures proper role announcement by screen readers (links announced as "link" not "button").
+Added proper focus styles to navigation links (2px outline on focus-visible).
 - **Supporting Features:**
   - Form inputs have proper labels (ion-label with for attribute)
   - ARIA attributes used where appropriate (aria-label, aria-live, role)